 Another way ABA works is by the opposite method: consequences.
-Children may practice understanding how consequences work by using an antecedent, which is a subject or situation, resulting in behavior, and sometimes consequences.
+Children may practice understanding how consequences work by using an antecedent, a subject, or situation, resulting in behavior and sometimes consequences.
 The children may be presented with a situation and given a chance to respond positively or negatively.

-Depending on the choice the child gives, they may be rewarded or endure consequences from the behavior.
+Depending on the child’s choice, they may be rewarded or endure consequences from the behavior.
 Doing this teaches the child which behavior is appropriate.
 It also reveals to the therapist the underlying reason for the action.